pondrejk/dizzer/chap-definitions.md

 ## Footnotes

--- Big Data vs big data, data in plural or singular?
+[^1] Big Data vs big data, data in plural or singular?
--- Moore's law
+[^2] Moore's law -- explanation, critique (this idea must die) [^3] *Cloud computing* enables companies to consume a compute resource, such as a virtual machine, storage or an application, as a utility rather than having to build and maintain computing infrastructures in house (@rouse2018cloud).
+The cloud models include providing infrastructure, platform or appliation as a service; main vendors of public cloud solutions are Amazon Web Services, Google Cloud Platform or Microsoft Azure.
+[^4] Processing and analytical frameworks designed for big data inclued Apache Hadoop, Apache Spark, or Apache Flink.
+No-SQL databases use a collumn, graph, document, key-value, or multi-model solution as an alternative to tradional reltional database design.

 -- Gartner's hype cycle
--- map-reduce
--- how spark works
--- no-sql vs post-sql
 -- scalability

 ## Sources